 Tierra del Fuego National Park

-The park protects 68909 hectares and is the only one in Argentina that combines marine, forest and mountain environments giving shape to the sea coast, lakes, valleys, extensive peat bogs and magnificent forests dominated by lengas, guindos and ñires.
-All these environments form a unique scenery with the purest air you can breathe.
+The park protects 68,909 hectares and is the only one in the Argentine Republic that combines marine, forest, and mountain environments.
+Additionally, it features lakes, valleys, and extensive peat bogs.
+The magnificent forests are dominated by lengas and guindos.
+All these environments form a unique setting with the purest air one can breathe.

-This place encloses the history of the Yámanas, the first inhabitants of these lands.
-Paying attention, you can find mounds of mussels and mussels, remains of their food, known as "concheros" or shell middens (archeological sites) that remind us that these lands have been inhabited for more than 10,000 years.
+This place encapsulates the history of the Yámanas, the first inhabitants of these lands.
+By paying attention, you can discover mounds of mussel shells, remnants of their food known as "shell middens" or "concheros" (archaeological sites), reminding us that these lands have been inhabited for more than 10,000 years.

-Here you will find exuberant and diverse landscapes, inhabited by birds such as the picturesque cauquén marino, the steamer duck or the black-browed albatross.
-As you walk along the trails it is normal to come across gray and red foxes, and to hear the "tac, tac, tac" of a woodpecker.
+Here, you will discover diverse and vibrant landscapes, home to birds such as the picturesque Magellanic goose, the steamer duck, or the black-browed albatross.
+While exploring the trails, it is common to encounter gray and red foxes and to hear the rhythmic tapping of a woodpecker.

 End of the World Train